google/zetasql/docs/protocol-buffers.md

   t.proto_field.repeated_value value;
 ```

-This query, which uses the repeated extension field, `repeated_extension_value`
+The following query uses a repeated extension field,
-in the correlated `CROSS JOIN` requires an explicit `UNNEST`.
+`repeated_extension_value`, in a correlated comma `CROSS JOIN` and requires an
+explicit `UNNEST`.

 ```
 WITH t AS